What is contact tracing?

 All workplaces and businesses legally must display an NZ COVID Tracer QR code for each location.
 This applies at all Alert Levels.

-Have alternative systems
+Have alternative systems for contact tracing

 Petrol stations, supermarkets and transport stations only need to record people who work on the premises.